 Open: Monday through Saturday from 9:30 am to 5:00 pm

-Cost: Entrance for persons 12 years of age and older is $25.95.
-Seniors pay $24.95.
-Children between the ages of two and 11 pay $19.95, and children under the age of two are free of charge.
+Cost: Entrance for persons 12 years of age and older is $26.95.
+Ages 60+ are $25.95, ages 2-11 are $19.95, and infants are free.

 Treetop Zoofari Zip Line and Adventure Park

 Housed within the grounds of the Metro Richmond Zoo, Treetop Zoofari Zip Line and Adventure Park offers a series of obstacle courses to experience nature in an exciting way.
 Of the two zip-line courses, the Junior Explorer Course contains 22 challenges and two zip lines, and the Treetop Zoofari course contains 44 challenges and 15 zip lines, including a 600-foot zip line over the zoo’s lake.
 The complex also has jungle ropes, tight wires, and a Tarzan swing.
-In addition, the Treetop Zoofari course can be experienced after hours through the Treetop Nights guided tour, which requires a minimum of four participants to book.

 Open: Monday through Saturday from 9:30 am to 3:30 pm (last admission time)